 What to Do if You Experience an Allergic Reaction at Ocean Reef

 If you experience any of the symptoms listed above, call 911, describe your symptoms, and tell the operator that you are at Ocean Reef.
 It is not recommended that you transport the individual experiencing the allergic reaction to Public Safety or to the Medical Center by golf cart or motor vehicle, as this will generally delay emergency care.
 Ocean Reef Firefighter-Paramedics are trained and equipped to treat severe allergic reactions and will transport the patient to an emergency medical facility when necessary.

 Many individuals who are aware of their allergic reactions to foods, insect stings or other triggers carry an EpiPen, which requires a physician’s prescription.
-EpiPen prescriptions can be filled at the Ocean Reef Pharmacy or any of the Key Largo pharmacies.
+EpiPen prescriptions can be filled at a pharmacy or a pharmacy online.